Personal and business bankruptcy filings rose 11.5 percent in the twelve-month period ending June 30, 2025, compared with the previous year.

-Bankruptcy filings rose 16 percent during the 12-month period ending March 31, 2024.
+Bankruptcy filings rose 13.1 percent during the 12-month period ending March 31, 2025.
 That is a similar rate of acceleration as in the Dec.
-31, 2023, quarterly report, but new bankruptcy cases remain significantly lower than before the start of the coronavirus (COVID-19) pandemic.
+31, 2024, quarterly report, but new bankruptcy cases remain significantly lower than after the 2007-08 Great Recession.

 Judiciary News – United States Courts… Read the rest